Jacob Epstein: World War I

 The start of World War I in 1914 saw the closure of a number of London art galleries and left Epstein in financial difficulties, unable to sell any work and with a large number of unfinished pieces.
-In March 1915, at a London Group exhibition at the Goupil Gallery, Epstein exhibited several works, including the Flenite pieces and Doves plus, for the first time in public, Rock Drill.
-The critic's response was even more hostile and abusive than in 1913.
+In March 1915, at a London Group exhibition at the Goupil Gallery, Epstein exhibited several works, including the Flenite pieces and Doves plus, for the first, and only, time in public, Rock Drill.
+By making an actual, unaltered, industrial drill an integral part of the sculpture, Epstein must have expected criticism.
+The menacing body mounted on the drill appeared to be assembled from machine parts, including a head on a shaft with the only organic feature the foetus within the creature's open rib-cage.
+The critic's response was almost universally hostile and abusive.
 P.G.
 Konody described Rock Drill as "unutterably loathsome" and Augustus John persuaded John Quinn not to buy it.
+Even the supportive reviewer for The Guardian concluded that the 'incongruity' of the work was 'too difficult for the mind to grasp'.

-In May 1916, Epstein made the decision to break up Rock Drill, removing the drill entirely and reducing the upper figure to a one-armed torso, which he had cast in bronze.
-Later that year he showed a number of portrait busts, including those of Iris Beerbohm-Tree and Lilian Shelley, at a National Portrait Society exhibition, all of which received positive reviews and sold well.
+In May 1916, Epstein, apparently mortified at the continuing slaughter of the war, made the decision to break up the sculpture.
+He removed the drill entirely and reduced the upper figure to a legless one-armed torso, which he had cast in gunmetal.
+When shown at the London Group in the summer of 1916, the torso appeared more of a victim than the menacing figure of the original sculpture.
+At this point Epstein began to concentrate less on avant-garde sculpture and embrace more figurative forms of working.

+Later in 1915 Epstein showed a number of portrait busts, including those of Iris Beerbohm Tree and Lilian Shelley, at a National Portrait Society exhibition, all of which received positive reviews and sold well.
 He subsequently produced a notable portrait bust of Admiral Lord Fisher.
 During 1916, the Epsteins left Pett Level and moved to Guildford Street in the Bloomsbury area of central London.